Pubs: An integral part of English heritage.

-Pubs (short for public houses) are an integral part of English Heritage.
-This is no different in Kent where they are historically safe havens to break a journey and rest weary heads and feet, with the added joy of some refreshment and sustenance.
+This is no different in Kent where pubs (public houses) are historically safe havens to break a journey and rest weary heads and feet, with the added joy of some refreshment and sustenance.

 Now society has developed into a less nomadic existence (and journey times have become quicker), pubs are places to be social with your neighbours and friends.